amge0/q3-project-geonanga-mamaril/readme.md

 # Q4 Project Update Plan
 **Summary**: These updates will include a change in code in a few pages of the website to ensure that the website works properly.
 For the case of _Customize_, its .js needs to include a function that'll save the room design to either _Drafts_ or _Collections_.
 The chosen favorites works in _Collections_ will be shown in _Bookmarks_ with a function as well.

 Another type of update will be the addition of two new pages: (1) _About the Creators_ and (2) _Login/Signup & Theme Generator_.
-The first page will replace the Social Media page as its contents will transfer to the footer on every page while the second will ask for a username and password along with the user's preference, generating a room that fits their choice.
+The first page will replace the Social Media page as its contents will transfer to the footer on every page while the second will ask for a username and password along with the user's preference, generating a room that fits their choice to give the website a game-like appearance.

 1. About the Creators Page